 This topic review will discuss the pathophysiology, diagnosis, and management of PFPS.
 An approach to the diagnosis of knee pain and other specific causes of knee pain are reviewed elsewhere.
 (See "General evaluation of the adult with knee pain" and "Anterior cruciate ligament injury".)

 Patellofemoral pain syndrome (PFPS) can be defined as anterior knee pain involving the patella and retinaculum that excludes other intraarticular and peripatellar pathology.
 PFPS describes a symptom complex and is a diagnosis of exclusion.

 Common synonymous terms include retropatellar pain syndrome, runner's knee, lateral facet compression syndrome, and idiopathic anterior knee pain.
 The term chondromalacia patella is used to describe pathologic changes in the articular cartilage of the patella, such as softening, erosion, and fragmentation.
 While frequently confused with PFPS, chondromalacia patella is a pathologic diagnosis and constitutes a distinct cause of knee pain .

 Patellofemoral pain syndrome (PFPS) is among the most common diagnoses in sports medicine.
-PFPS affects many running athletes and constitutes nearly 25 percent of all identified knee injuries [4-6].
-In orthopedic and musculoskeletal clinics, nearly 10 percent of all visits are for evaluation of anterior knee pain .
+Although PFPS is often seen in active individuals and may account for 25 to 40 percent of all knee problems seen in a sports injury clinic, the true incidence is not known .
+PFPS affects many running athletes and constitutes nearly 25 percent of all identified knee injuries [5-7].
+(See "Overview of running injuries of the lower extremity".)